Finteckinfo/FinPro/WALLET_SETUP_GUIDE.md

-# MetaMask & Wallet Setup Guide for FinERP
+# MetaMask & Wallet Setup Guide for FinPro

-Complete step-by-step guide to set up MetaMask and connect to FinERP.
+Complete step-by-step guide to set up MetaMask and connect to FinPro.

 ---